orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 $ docker attach <containerID>
 ```
 * The container must be running.
-* There can be multiple clients attached to the same container.
+* Multiple clients can be attached to the same container.
 * Warning: if the container was started without -it…
     * You won't be able to detach with ^P^Q.
     * If you hit ^C, the signal will be proxied to the container.
 Remember: you can always detach by killing the Docker client (e.g. close the bash window).

 ----